 You’ve realized that your backend was too slow?
 That it hurts your performances?
 Alright, this is a common Webperf issue.
-In this article I will try to guide you through identifying your issues and give you some hints about how to fix them.
+In this article I will try to guide you through identifying your issues while giving you some hints on how to fix them.

 How slow is too slow?
-My advice is to never have a Time to First Byte (measured with WebPageTest) greater than 600 milliseconds, network included.
-And if performance is really important for you, try to get under 300ms.
+My advice is never to have a Time to First Byte (measured on WebPageTest with a “Cable” connection) greater than 600 milliseconds, network included.
+If performance really matters to you, try to get under 300ms.

 Note: I wrote this article for readers with an intermediate technical knowledge.
 However, even if you are not into technical things, the part about hardware could be of some interest.